willstepp/writings/aura-dim/notes.md

+What happens in this scene?
+Will, his boy Joseph, and his wife Suzanne fly a kite in the tall grass field on a nice spring day.
+After, they have a picnic of burgers, potato salad, pickles, with sweet tea to drink.
+After, they nap and daydream, Joseph goes to pee by himself, gets lost in the woods.
+Will runs through the woods to find him, shouting his name.
+He finds Joseph crying in a dark part of the woods, tangled in thorns.
+He extracts him and holds him.
+Joseph is shivering and shaking.
+He carries him out and they eat fried strawberry pies.

+What is the purpose of this scene?
+To set up the end, to show how life used to be for Will.
+To establish they are rural people, the setting rural, when life is good, in order to contrast later.

+Daddy, can I have your pickle?
+Boy you gonna turn into a pickle one of these days.
+No I ain't.
+Go on then, eat it and see what happens.
+Suzanne, look at Joseph.
+Look, he's turning all green.
+I think he's turning into a pickle!

+He nestled his head on her chest.
+Baby.
+What?
+Your titties sure do make good pillows.
+Thanks honey, that's sweet of you to say.

 Why did you do it?
 I done it for the money.
 And now my life is ruint.
 And I can't ever go out in the sunlight like I used to done.